-Now create a Public Folder mailbox, and assign root permissions to this Public Folder mailbox to the admin account being used for the migration.
+Now create the first Public Folder mailbox, and assign root permissions to this Public Folder mailbox to the admin account being used for the migration.
 Exact steps are provided in How do I create the Public Folder mailbox on Office 365?.

 Now revert the Organization Configuration, and restore the access to the On-Premises Public Folders, by running:

 This last change can take a while to apply.
 To make sure that the change applied, run the following cmdlet:

-Once you are certain that the default Public Folder mailbox is the On-Premises one, inform the users that the access to the Public Folders has been restored.
+Once you are certain that the default Public Folder mailbox is the remote On-Premises one, inform the users that the access to the Public Folders has been restored.
 Again, this might take up to one hour, so plan carefully for the Public Folders downtime.